Fragile – Handle with Care: Background and content

 Cristy Lane first had commercial success in country music during the late 1970s with songs like "Let Me Down Easy" and "I Just Can't Stay Married to You".
 In 1980, she had the biggest hit single of her career with the Christian song One Day at a Time".
 The song became a number one hit.
 Before transitioning completely into the Christian market, she continued recording country-pop material for the next several years while at Liberty Records.

 Her next studio album, Fragile – Handle with Care was recorded in a similar country-pop style.
 It contained a total of 11 tracks.
 Included were covers of Hot's "Angel in Your Arms", Connie Smith's "Once a Day" and The Four Preps' "Love of the Common People".
 A re-recorded version of "One Day at a Time" is also featured.
-The project was recorded in June 1981 at the Woodland Studio, located in Nashville, Tennessee.
+The project was recorded in June 1981 at the Woodland Sound Studios, located in Nashville, Tennessee.
 The sessions were mostly produced by Ron Oates and Bob Jenkins, with executive production credits being given to Don Grierson and Lee Stoller (Lane's husband and manager).